simis2626/TechTestApp/deployment-doc/PREREQUISITES.md

 - The client will manage the removal of unneeded CloudSQL Instances (i.e. for old branches)
 - The client wants the behaviour where on every new deployment, the app database is 'reset' by dropping the tasks table and reseeding.
 - CloudSQL specs (CPU and RAM) have been left quite modest in all possible configurations (may need revisiting once the app gets super popular!)
+- A hardcoded **lowercase** repo name is set in the cloud build file, I'm unaware of a way to expose a variable or calculated value during a build step to the cloud build file (to set the artifacts key in cloudbuild.yaml)